Oru Kuppai Kathai: Critical reception

 The Times of India wrote "Director Kaali Rangasami has in his hands a good script, and almost succeeds in narrating a true-to-life story."
-Behindwoods wrote "Oru Kuppai Kadhai is the kind of script that has the substance to do well, but whose execution falls just above average."
 The Hindu wrote "Director Kaali Rangasamy's Oru Kuppai Kadhai would have made a better book than a film.
 The storyline is enough to keep you interested."
-News Minute wrote "The film's title Oru Kuppai Kathai perhaps alludes to its flawed characters but falls short of leaving an impact."
+The News Minute wrote "The film's title Oru Kuppai Kathai perhaps alludes to its flawed characters but falls short of leaving an impact."
 Sify wrote "Overall, Oru Kuppa Kathai is a topical subject that deals with the extramarital affair and its pitfalls.
 The first half is ok, it is second half which becomes like a never ending serial."
 Baradwaj Rangan wrote, "An inconsistent story about a wife who strays is redeemed by its compassion".